© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Defended prehistoric settlement at Shoeburyness, known as the Danish Camp is a scheduled monument protected by Historic England under reference 1017206.
 View the official record →

-The Danish Camp at Shoeburyness is a defended prehistoric settlement located in Essex.
+The Danish Camp at Shoeburyness is a defended prehistoric settlement located on the Essex coast.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017206.

 Defended prehistoric settlement at Shoeburyness, known as the Danish Camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017206.